 And if we also take into account that this authorization must be obtained while the foreigner is in under irregular situation (it is not necessary to request a visa to enter Spain), it turns out to be one of the most favorable paths to residency for many.

-In addition, as we have mentioned, it allows you to work in Spanish territory both as a freelancer (i.e., registering yourself as a self-employed worker and offering your services as an independent professional) and as an employee of a Spanish company.
+In addition as being a 5-year card, another of its great advantages is that it allows you to work in Spanish territory both as a freelancer (i.e., registering yourself as a self-employed worker and offering your services as an independent professional) and as an employee of a Spanish company.

-Together with the two other types of arraigo (social and labor), family arraigo is regulated by Article 123 (and more specifically Article 124) of the Spanish general immigration regulation.
+Together with the two other types of arraigo (social, labor, and study), the family arraigo is regulated by Article 123 (and more specifically Article 124) of the Spanish general immigration regulation.

 There are different ways to obtain this residence authorization (as we will now see), but they all have something in common: in order to apply for family arraigo it is necessary to be a family member of a Spanish or EU citizen.